stepzen-dev/snippets/rest/pagination/README.md

 that has variables for the arguments `first` and `after`.
 Examples are show in `requests.graphql`.

 To retrieve the first page of a result, the operation is called with `after` omitted or set to the empty string (`""`), and `first`, and for all calls, is set to the number of results to return in a page.

 Subsequent pages can then be retrieved by setting `after` to the value of `endCursor` from `pageInfo` from the previous request.
-In most cases, the value of `first` will remain the same for all pagination calls.

 This is continued until `hasNextPage` is `false`.